gabrieleletta97/gabrieleletta97.github.io/_pages/about.md

 ======

-Roman-born and raised, currently a PhD Student in Economics and Finance at Università Cattolica del Sacro Cuore, Milan (Department of Economics and Finance).
+I am Gabriele Letta.
+I was born and raised in Rome, and I am currently a PhD Student in Economics and Finance at Università Cattolica del Sacro Cuore, Milan, at the Department of Economics and Finance.

 MSc at Sapienza University of Rome, 2021.

-Policy Evaluation, Health and Public Economics. iting a markdown file for a talk](/images/editing-talk.png)
+Policy Evaluation, Health and Public Economics.

 Contacts
 ------